-- This drug may cause very bad and sometimes deadly liver and spleen problems.
+- Liver and spleen problems have happened with drugs like this one.
+Sometimes, these have been very bad or deadly.
 Signs may not happen until these problems become very bad.
-Call the doctor right away if your child has signs of liver or spleen problems like dark urine, feeling tired, not hungry, upset stomach or stomach pain, throwing up, or yellow skin or eyes.
+Call your doctor right away if you see signs of liver or spleen problems like dark urine, feel tired, are not hungry, have an upset stomach or stomach pain, are throwing up, or have yellowing of the skin or eyes.

-- This drug may change cholesterol levels and raise your child’s chance of heart disease.
+- Cholesterol levels may change with the use of drugs like this one.
+This may raise the chance of heart disease.
 Talk with the doctor.

 - It is used to treat anemia.

-- If your child is a male and has breast cancer.
+- If you are male and have breast or prostate cancer.

-- If your child is a female and has breast cancer with high calcium levels.
+- If you are a woman and have breast cancer with high calcium levels.

 - If you have high blood sugar (diabetes), you will need to watch your blood sugar closely.